fredcallaway/graphs-in-space/writing/nunotes.md

     - necessary for BindGraph?
     - mapping from all possible sequences of nodes
     - node has to contain edges
+- sims
+    - should we use same # utterances for all language, or use larger corpora when we can?

 # Compositionality Simulation